Skip to main content

 Amnesty

 Penn State offers confidential and non-confidential reporting options for those who have become a victim of sexual harassment, sexual assault, dating violence, or stalking.
 The University strongly encourages students to report incidents violating this policy.
-Therefore, student survivors, witnesses, and bystanders who act responsibly by reporting information about sexual and/or gender-based harassment or misconduct (including sexual assault, dating or domestic violence, or stalking), typically will NOT face University disciplinary action for their own drug or alcohol possession or consumption in connection with the reported incident.
+Therefore, students who act responsibly by reporting information about sexual and/or gender-based harassment or misconduct, typically will not face University disciplinary action for their own drug or alcohol possession or consumption in connection with the reported incident.

 What are my reporting options?

-Penn State offers a variety of confidential and non-confidential reporting options if you or a friend are a victim of sexual harassment, sexual assault, dating violence, domestic violence, or stalking.
+Penn State offers a variety of confidential and non-confidential reporting options if you or a friend are a victim of sexual or gender-based harassment or sexual misconduct.
+Student survivors, witnesses, and bystanders who report, in good faith, any incident of sexual assault, dating or domestic violence, or stalking will not be charged with an alcohol or drug violation of the Student Code of Conduct.

 Confidential Reporting Options